 I think most people will be able to have more accuracy with a fairway wood and that’ll help you keep the ball in play.
 Most beginners will slice or shank their driver two fairways over and that’s never fun.

-I know a few people who never use their driver and I actually used my 3 wood instead for a while because my driver was so inconsistent.
+I know a few people who never use their driver and I actually used my 5 wood instead for a while because my driver was so inconsistent.
 You’ll eventually want to get one but I don’t think you need one at the beginning.
-Here are my favorite woods.
+Here are the best fairway woods for average golfers.

 The next couple of clubs I think you should add to your bag are hybrids.
 They’re actually my favorite clubs to hit and I think you’ll have a much easier time hitting a 4 hybrid compared to a 4 iron (more distance and height).